argoproj/argo-cd/docs/basics/clusters/index.md

 ![Hybrid topology 2](../../assets/hybrid2.png)

-In this example there are different Argo CD instances per region that manage other clusters, while each team gets also its own Argo CD instance.
-This allows developer teams to have their own config for their ArgoCD instance and also there is no fear of affecting other teams during upgrades.
+In this example there are different Argo CD instances per region that manage other clusters, while each team also gets its own Argo CD instance.
+This allows developer teams to have their own config for their Argo CD instance and there is also no fear of affecting other teams during upgrades.

 ## Which strategy to choose

 There is no right or wrong Argo CD topology.
 Each organization has different needs.
 It is also possible to start with one topology and change to another as the organization needs are changing.

-As a starting point we suggest we have at least 2 ArgoCD categories (which might be individual instances or multiple installations)
+As a starting point we suggest we have at least 2 Argo CD categories (which might be individual instances or multiple installations)

 * Argo CD instance(s) for production systems
 * Argo CD instance(s) for NON production systems